 John Flood, Professor of Law & Sociology.
 Skip To Content

 My research focuses primarily on the legal profession and the globalization of law.
-My first major study was of barristers' clerks, which is being revisited through a Nuffield Foundation sponsored grant.
+My first major study was of barristers' clerks, which has been revisited through a Nuffield Foundation sponsored grant.
 This was followed by an ethnography of a large law firm in Chicago looking at the organisation of the law firm and the relationships between lawyers and clients.
-This is being published in late 2013 by Quid Pro Books, Tulane.
+This was published in late 2013 by Quid Pro Books, Tulane.
 I have continued to study the role and position of legal elites in society, especially in the global context.
 Here my research has looked at the globalization of insolvency as initiated by the Maxwell insolvency, the development of the large global law firms and MDPs, and the relationships between financial institutions and their professional advisers in the context of capital markets.
 Recent research, funded by the German Science Foundation at Bremen University, examined cross-border lawmaking in large law firms.